Revolt of the va-nu-pieds

-The Revolt of the va-nu-pieds ([vanypje], barefooted ones) was a popular uprising in Normandy in 1639 following King Louis XIII's decision to set up the gabelle salt tax in Cotentin in place of the privilege of the quart-bouillon.
+The revolt of the va-nu-pieds ([vanypje], barefooted ones) was an unsuccessful popular uprising in Normandy in 1639 following King Louis XIII's decision to set up the gabelle salt tax in Cotentin in place of the privilege of the quart-bouillon.

 Context

 The Nu-Pieds revolt was the culmination of a series of troubles or “agitations” that shook Normandy for more than a decade.
 For some time, the royal budget had been in deficit (58 million livres in 1639 at a total expenditure of 172 million).
 To finance itself, the kingdom issued fiscal expedients.
 Normandy, one of the richest provinces of the kingdom, was obliged to make strong contributions.
 Each time, the fiscal pressure provoked problems, like in Rouen in 1623, when people protested against the obligation to pay charges for brouettiers, for chiffonniers etc. to the tax office; or in 1628 and 1634 in protest against a tax on leather markings.